 There are three other months with similar references in the early Old Testament Bible: Ziv (I Kings 6:1 and 6:37), the second month meaning light (splendor or radiance), Ethanim (I Kings 8:2), the seventh month meaning strong (ever flowing), and Bul (I Kings 6:38) the eighth month meaning produce (or rain) when crops were often planted.
 The remaining months were simply numbered (third month, fourth month, etc.) - in fact, all the months were simply numbered just as the days of the week are numbered.
 There was no need to properly name them.
-But, in later writings of the Old Testament and in the New Testament, we see a change to references of the calendar as having all the months named whose origins come from ancient Babylon (Nisan, Iyyar, Sivan, Tammuz, Av, Elul, Tishri, Kheshvan, Kislev, Tevet, Shevat, Adar and Adar II).
-We can confirm this in the Wikipedia Encyclopedia [20]:
+But in later writings of the Old Testament (Nehemiah and Esther), and then after the New Testament era, we see a change to references of the calendar as having all the months named whose origins come from ancient Babylonia (Nisan, Iyyar, Sivan, Tammuz, Av, Elul, Tishri, Kheshvan, Kislev, Tevet, Shevat, Adar and Adar II).
+We can confirm this in the Wikipedia Encyclopedia ^[20]: